trapexit/mergerfs/README.md

 | action   | epall  |
 | create   | epmfs  |
 | search   | ff     |

+#### ioctl

+When `ioctl` is used with an open file then it will use the file handle which was created at the original `open` call.
+However, when using `ioctl` with a directory mergerfs will use the `open` policy to find the directory to act on.

+#### unlink

+In FUSE there is an opaque "file handle" which is created by `open`, `create`, or `opendir`, passed to the kernel, and then is passed back to the FUSE userland application by the kernel.
+Unfortunately, the FUSE kernel driver does not always send the file handle when it theoretically could/should.
+This complicates certain behaviors / workflows particularly in the high level API.
+As a result mergerfs is currently doing a few hacky things.

+libfuse2 and libfuse3, when using the high level API, will rename names to `.fuse_hiddenXXXXXX` if the file is open when unlinked or renamed over.
+It does this so the file is still available when a request referencing the now missing file is made.
+This file however keeps a `rmdir` from succeeding and can be picked up by software reading directories.

+The change mergerfs has done is that if a file is open when an unlink or rename happens it will open the file and keep it open till closed by all those who opened it prior.
+When a request comes in referencing that file and it doesn't include a file handle it will instead use the file handle created at unlink/rename time.

+This won't result in technically proper behavior but close enough for many usecases.

+The plan is to rewrite mergerfs to use the low level API so these invasive libfuse changes are no longer necessary.

 #### rename & link ####